Advanced Simulation Overview

 After selecting your parts, proceed to set up material properties, boundary conditions, and other parameters.

-Finally, enter project tile and description, and click START A NEW PROJECT.
+Finally, enter project tile and description, and click Launch.

 2. Workbench